 Do you need to digitize handwritten notes to edit or index them?
 Or would you like to copy text from the picture of a handwritten quote?
 What you need is something called an optical character recognition (OCR) tool.

-OCR tools analyze the handwritten or typed text in images and compare it with fonts in a database or check it against known features of letters.
+OCR tools analyze the handwritten or typed text in images and convert it into editable text.
 Some tools even have spell checkers that give additional help in the case of unrecognizable words.

-Here are six of the best OCR tools available.
+We’ve tested six of the best OCR tools to convert handwriting to text.

 Availability: Windows, Mac, Web, iOS, and Android

 Microsoft OneNote is a digital note-taking program that doubles up as a pretty good handwriting OCR app.

 Right-click on an imported picture and you’ll see the option to Copy Text From Picture.
 Use this command to extract letters from the image and convert them to text you can edit.

 This option works in seconds, and Microsoft OneNote is a free, cloud-based program that you can use across various devices, including smartphones, tablets, and computers.

 As with all handwriting OCR apps the results can be patchy at times.
 On the whole, though, it works pretty well even with harder to read writing.
 Write your notes in uppercase and you’ll find it to be a more than a serviceable tool.

 OneNote is an amazing app.
 OCR is one of the many lesser known features of OneNote that are well worth trying out.